Optimal schedule of multi-channel quantum Zeno dragging with application to solving the k-SAT problem: Convergence of Multi-channel Zeno Dragging

 When the number of qubits $n$ becomes large, the number of $\theta$-increment steps required increases linearly.
 This works thanks to the fact that, after perfect mixing, the useful part of the state upon applying a $\Delta\theta$ increment decreases only by a factor $\left(\mathrm{cos}(\frac{\Delta \theta}{2})\right)^{2n}$.
 With $\Delta\theta^2$ scaling as $O(1/n^2)$, the multiplication of $N=O(n)$ such factors remains bounded away from zero.
 The bottleneck in the convergence speed would then likely come from ensuring good mixing at each step, i.e.~the scaling of $G(\theta)$ with the number of qubits $n$.
 In the $k$-SAT problem, this gap increases with $\theta$ and is thus lowest for $\theta_i$ close to $0$.
 In this regard, it may be interesting to note that a first step of size $\Delta\theta_0 = O(1/\sqrt{n})$ is also acceptable in Theorem \ref{theorem_convergence}: it implies a larger error, but only once instead of $n$ times, leading to the same overall result.

-The dependence of the convergence on the spectral gap implies the importance of optimizing the schedule, i.e.~the evolution of $\theta(t)$ over time, which we study in Section \ref{sec_OCT} and Section \ref{sec_numerics}.
-This is similar to adiabatic quantum computing.
-For example, in \cite{Roland_Cerf}, the quadratic speedup provided by Grover's algorithm for unstructured search can be recovered by adiabatic quantum algorithms, provided one uses schedules following the spectral gap locally.
+The dependence of the convergence on the spectral gap implies the importance of optimizing the schedule, i.e., the evolution of $\theta(t)$ over time, which is studied in Sections \ref{sec_OCT} and \ref{sec_numerics}.
+This feature is analogous to the situation in adiabatic quantum computing, and Theorem \ref{theorem_convergence} can thus also be considered as an adiabatic theorem for open quantum systems under continuous monitoring.
+However, there are some important differences, as we discuss further in Section \ref{sec:3.3} below.